-ABS- the anti-lock braking system, is a computerized system found in almost all modern cars.
+ABS- the anti-lock braking system is a computerized system found in almost all modern cars.
 Its job is to prevent your car from skidding and maintain contact with the ground when the brakes are applied.

-The brakes prevent tires from moving which can cause the car to skid.
+The brakes prevent tires from moving that can cause the car to skid.
 However, ABS is an automated system that releases brake fluid pressure when the brakes are hit so that there’s little rotational movement in the wheels.
 This helps ensure the car doesn’t skid uncontrollably.

-Why Did My ABS Light Came On?
+Why Did My ABS Light Come On?

 Sometimes, the ABS light may flash for a few seconds and then remain on.
 The number of times the ABS light is flashed denotes a trouble code and can help you figure out the issue.

 What If The ABS Light Comes On And Off?